 With the number of c-section births on a continuous rise, it is natural for an expecting mom to feel afraid.
 But following a few simple steps right from the start can help you deliver your baby naturally with no complications.
 Here is a complete guide to normal delivery, trimester by trimester.

 Begin before Pregnancy

 The first trimester has a notorious reputation for being so troubling.
-You feel nauseous all the time, voraciously hungry, suddenly craving for sweets and so sleepy.
-There’s a tiny little one growing inside you, and your hormones are zapping crazy to welcome it and to make it comfortable, resulting in all these damn surprises and swirls of emotions.
+You feel nauseous all the time, voraciously hungry, have weird cravings and feel so exhausted.
+There’s a tiny little one growing inside you, and your hormones are zapping crazily to welcome it and to make it comfortable, resulting in all these surprises and swirls of emotions.

-It is important for you to ‘eat’ even if you feel sick.
+It is important for you to take care of yourself even if you feel sick.
 Starving will only make you weak and the hunger will tire you.
 Sip juices throughout the day and pamper yourself with a healthy snack of your choice every now and then.
 The blueprints for the tiny little organs are laid out in this period, so keep yourself amply nourished.

 Stay away from saunas, very hot water baths, heavy exercises and climbing stairs too often.
 It’s also time to review any OTC or prescription medications you might be taking.
 Be liberal in resting and eating during this phase.